-Elected Registrar of the International Court of Justice for a term of seven years with effect from 10 February 2000.
-Re-elected on 8 February 2007 for a second term of seven years starting on 10 February 2007.
+Elected Registrar of the International Court of Justice for a first term of seven years with effect from 10 February 2000, re-elected for a second term of seven years as from 10 February 2007, and re-elected again on 3 February 2014 for a third term of seven years starting on 10 February 2014.

 Visiting Professor in the law of international organizations at the Law Faculty of the University of Ouagadougou (Burkina Faso) (1980-1982).

 Professeur extraordinaire in the law of nations and comparative constitutional law at the Ecole des Hautes études commerciales Saint Louis (Brussels) (1986-1996).

 Guest lecturer in public international law at the Law Faculty of the Université Catholique de Louvain (since 1997).

 Corresponding member of the Spanish Royal Academy of Moral and Political Sciences and member of various other learned societies.